UW-CSE-455-2020SP/homeworks/src/hw0/README.md

 ### Image basics ###

 We have a data structure to store images in our library.
 The `image` struct stores the image metadata like width (w), height (h), and number of channels (c).
-It also contains the image stored as a floating point array (data).
+It also contains the image pixel values stored as a floating point array (data).
 The data values are between 0 and 1.
 You can check it out in `src/image.h`, it looks like this:

     typedef struct{
         int h,w,c;
         float *data;
     } image;

-We have also provided some functions for loading and saving images.
+Note, an image is a 3D array, but we'll linearize it into a 1D array here (refer to the lecture slides).
+In short, we save the values along the 1st row, then the 2nd row and so on for the 1st channel, then do the same for the 2nd channel and so on.
+We have also provided some functions for loading and saving images in `load_image.c`.
 Use the function:

     image im = load_image("image.jpg");